bigearth/bitblog/_posts/2018-04-02-mnemonics-for-fun-and-profit.md

 Mnemonics are human readable phrases which can be used to create Bitcoin Cash keypairs for signing transactions, for generating addresses and for signing/verifying messages.
 Mnemonics can be created from sources of randomness and are much more secure than having a user think of a phrase or password.

 BITBOX offers a `Mnemonic` class w/ a suite of methods for generating and validating [BIP39 mnemonics](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) in 8 languages including English, Chinese (traditional/simplified), Korean, Japanese, Spanish, Italian and French.

-BITBOX GUI also affers the full range of functionality offered by `Mnemonic` to make it easy for non developers to deal w/ $BCH mnemonics.
 Let's dig in.

 ## Generating mnemonics